 - Small amounts of clear or cloudy discharge from the tip of the penis

 - Painful urination

 - Burning and itching around the opening of the penis

 - Pain and swelling around the testicles

 How Is Chlamydia Diagnosed?

 There are a few different tests your doctor can use to diagnose chlamydia.
-He or she will probably use a swab to take a sample from the urethra in men or from the cervix in women and then will send the specimen to a laboratory to be analyzed.
+He or she will probably use a swab to take a sample from the urethra in men or from the cervix in women and then send the specimen to a laboratory to be analyzed.
 There are also other tests which check a urine sample for the presence of the bacteria.

 How Is Chlamydia Treated?

 If you have chlamydia, your doctor will prescribe oral antibiotics, usually azithromycin (Zithromax) or doxycycline.
-Your doctor will also recommend your partner(s) be treated as well to prevent reinfection and further spread of the disease.
+Your doctor will also recommend your partner(s) be treated to prevent reinfection and further spread of the disease.

 With treatment, the infection should clear up in about a week or two.
 It is important to finish all of your antibiotics even if you feel better.